undocumented | Christina Felschen

 Translation of my German-language radio documentary (19mn), broadcast by Deutschlandfunk (German public radio) on Nov 23, 2021 >>

-Canada opened its borders to people of all nationalities back in the 1960s, provided they bring the right qualifications.
-The German government discusses whether this could be a model for them.
-But Canada’s often idealized immigration system is classist and encourages exploitation, critics say.
+Canada opened its borders to people of all nationalities in the 1960s, provided they had the right qualifications.
+The German government is discussing whether this could be a model for them.
+But critics say Canada’s often idealized immigration system is classist and encourages exploitation.

 published on the NUDGED blog, March 14, 2020 >>

-A small US company is selling an app that might end our ability to walk down the street anonymously.
-Among its clients: authoritarian states and US immigration enforcement.
-Jacinta Gonzalez, an organizer with the NGO Mijente, talked with us about why this puts the 11 million undocumented people in the United States at an even higher risk for deportation.
+A small US company sells an app that could end our ability to walk down the street anonymously.
+Its clients include authoritarian states and US immigration authorities.
+Jacinta Gonzalez, an organizer with the NGO Mijente, spoke with us about why this puts the 11 million undocumented people in the United States at even greater risk of deportation.

 Fenced In, Fenced Out